TNG/if-webpage-plugins/src/lib/measure-webpage/README.md

-# Lighthouse
+# MeasureWebpage

-> [!NOTE] > `Puppeteer` ([Puppeteer](https://github.com/puppeteer/puppeteer)) is a community model, not part of the IF standard library.
-This means the IF core team are not closely monitoring these models to keep them up to date.
+> [!NOTE] > `MeasureWebpage` (based on [Puppeteer](https://github.com/puppeteer/puppeteer)) is a community plugin, not part of the IF standard library.
+This means the IF core team are not closely monitoring these plugins to keep them up to date.
 You should do your own research before implementing them!

 # Parameters